tobyesmith/singularity101/_sources/lab7.md

     cat testfile | figlet | lolcat
 ```

-When debugging why a certain script or piece of software is not running, it is
+When troubleshooting why a certain script or piece of software may not be
-often common to forget to set environment variables, we can check for that by
+running, it’s common to overlook setting environment variables.
+To determine if
-running `-e` flag to the inspect subcommand to see which ones are currently set.
+this is an issue, you can use the `-e` flag with the inspect subcommand to view
+the currently configured environment variables.

 ```bash
 $ singularity inspect -e container_lab7.sif